-We have nothing to report in respect of the following matters where the Companies Act 2006 requires us to report to you if, in our opinion:
+Under the Companies Act 2006 we are required to report in respect of the following matters if, in our opinion:

-- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records and returns; or - · certain disclosures of Directors' remuneration specified by law are not made; or - · we have not received all the information and explanations we require for our audit; or - the Directors were not entitled to prepare the financial statements in accordance with the small companies regime and take advantage of the small companies exemption from preparing a strategic report, or in preparing the Directors' Report.
+- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - · the financial statements are not in agreement with the accounting records and returns; or - · certain disclosures of directors' remuneration specified by law are not made; or - · we have not received all the information and explanations we require for our audit. - the directors were not entitled to prepare the financial statements in accordance with the small companies regime and take advantage of the small companies exemption from preparing a Strategic Report.